Numi2/zk-proof-of-funds/zkpf/docs/personhood-wallet-binding.md

 - Only someone with the UFVK can derive this key
 - The derivation is deterministic
 - The UFVK is secret (stored in localStorage)

+### Solana Wallets

+Solana wallets (Phantom, Solflare, Backpack) use native Ed25519 signatures via the `signMessage` API.
+The wallet prompts the user to approve the signature.

+### NEAR Wallets

+NEAR wallets connected via near-connect use Ed25519 signatures.
+The `signMessage` API is called with:
+- The challenge JSON as the message
+- A random nonce for replay protection
+- The recipient address

+### Passkey (WebAuthn)

+Passkeys use ECDSA with the P-256 curve (ES256).
+The WebAuthn flow works as follows:

+1. **Challenge**: The challenge JSON is passed to `navigator.credentials.get()` as the challenge parameter
+2. **Signing**: WebAuthn computes the signature over: `SHA-256(authenticatorData || SHA-256(clientDataJSON))`
+3. **Verification**: The backend verifies:
+   - The challenge in `clientDataJSON` matches the expected challenge (base64url encoded)
+   - The signature is valid ECDSA P-256 over the signed data
+   - The public key matches the stored credential

+The assertion data sent to the backend includes:
+- `authenticator_data`: Base64url-encoded authenticatorData
+- `client_data_json`: Base64url-encoded clientDataJSON
+- `signature`: Base64url-encoded DER or raw (r||s) signature
+- `wallet_pubkey`: SEC1-encoded public key (base64url)

 ## Policy